ovh/docs/pages/platform/ai/training_tuto_02_build_custom_image/guide.en-gb.md

 AI Training allows you to train your models easily, with just a few clicks or commands.
 This solution runs your training job on compute resources such as CPUs or GPUs.
 As soon as your training job is finished, the billing will be stopped immediately.
 Thus, you will save time and increase the productivity of your team, while respecting the integrity of your sensitive data (GDPR).

-In order to be launched, your AI Training job **has to be containerised**, inside a Docker image.
+In order to be launched, your AI Training job **has to be containerised** inside a Docker image.
 Containers provide isolation but also flexibility.
 The Docker images that you build can be used locally, with OVHcloud AI Training but also with other cloud providers.

-Inside your Docker image, you are free to install almost anything and everything as long as you follow guidelines below.
+Inside your Docker image, you are free to install almost anything and everything as long as you follow the guidelines below.

 AI Training accept images from **public** or **private** repositories.
 Find more information about using public & private registries [in this documentation](/pages/platform/ai/gi_07_manage_registry).